The highest paying engineering jobs often share three unique traits. They call for innovation, a rare skill, and

 So, not only are you not doing any innovative work, but you’re using less than 10% of your skillset.
 To make matters worse, your superiors can’t tell the difference between you and your peers.
 And I know, it sucks, because you have 10x the abilities of your peers.
 But, you can’t blame your superiors.
 How would they know any better?…

 After years of working in a bank, all your superiors will know and think about is bank processes.
 Also, your work tasks are all simple, so you never even have opportunities to showcase your full skillset.
-To pile on, even more, most bank employees aren’t thinking about world-changing inventions.
+To pile on, most bank employees aren’t thinking about world-changing inventions.
 It’s not a knock-on working in a bank, but just a reality.

 Now, imagine instead of a bank, you work for a top Artificial Intelligence (AI) company.
-In this role, you use every last ounce of your skillset.
-Heck, you stretch your skills to their absolute limits while constantly learning too.
-You do this to singlehandedly drag society forward with new advancements.
+In your role, you use every last ounce of your skillset.
+Heck, you stretch your skills to their absolute limits.
+You singlehandedly drag society forward with new advancements.

 Even more, in this role, your skills are highly desired and noticed by your peers.
 This includes your superiors, who recognize the financial value your skills bring to the table.
 They see how you may revolutionize humanity and create new billion-dollar industries.

 As a result, you’re paid appropriately.
 If a bank pays you $80,000 per year, an AI employer may pay you upwards of $1,000,000 per year.
-The point is, align your abilities with industries with bright futures.
-This way, you can fully leverage your skills and maximize your income.
+The point is, to align your abilities with industries with bright futures.
+You can then fully leverage your skills and maximize your income.

 Learning from the success of Standard Oil Company

 Standard Oil Company founded by John D. Rockefeller in 1870 revolutionized the oil industry.
 The company produced, transported, refined, and marketed what we call black gold.
 It rose in height in a period when America was rapidly growing.
 But also, a single oil industry leader didn’t exist at the time.
-So the industry door was wide open for a suiter to plant their winning flag.
+The industry door was wide open for a suitor to plant their winning flag.